humdrum-tools/vhv-documentation/humdrum/scale_degrees/minor-degrees.md

 4f	4
 4g	5
 4a-	6
-4b-	7n
+4b-	7N
 4cc	1
 =	=
 *-	*-
 </script>

-`7n` implies B-flat, and since the display is set to C harmonic minor, the `n` causes a flat to be displayed for the 7th scale degree (`n` or `h` on any other scale degree will be ignored).
+`7N` implies B-flat, and since the display is set to C harmonic minor, the `N` causes a flat to be displayed for the 7th scale degree (`N` or `H` on any other scale degree will be ignored).

 ### Major/minor mode markers ###